mschuchard/packer-plugin-testinfra/README.md

 }
 ```

 Afterwards, `packer init` can automatically manage your plugin as per normal.
-Note that this plugin currently does not manage your Testinfra installation, and you will need to install that as a prerequisite for this plguin to function correctly.
+Note that this plugin currently does not manage your Testinfra installation, and you will need to install that as a prerequisite for this plugin to function correctly.

 ## Usage